 The travels of Apollos after he left Ephesus took him eventually to Corinth, where he continued his ministry of proving from the Scriptures that Jesus is the Christ.
 Paul was traveling at the same time, pursuing his third missionary journey.
 If he had a principal companion, Scripture does not name him.
 Nor does it say much about the places Paul visited at the beginning.
-It informs us simply that he went through central Asia Minor (the regions of Galatia and Phrygia) until he reached the northern coast, probably at Troas, his point of embarkation for Europe during his previous journey.
-But this time he took a different course.
-He turned south and went to Ephesus, the most important city in the region.
+It informs us simply that he went through Asia Minor (the regions of Galatia and Phrygia) by following a road through the northern districts.
+As we have said before, the whole trip overland was a walk of about fifteen hundred miles.
+But instead of continuing to Troas on the western coast, his point of embarkation for Europe during his previous journey, he took a different course.
+He bent southward along a route leading to Ephesus, another coastal city.

-When he arrived in Ephesus he found a small band of disciples, comprising about twelve men.
-In context, the term "disciples" undoubtedly refers to disciples of Jesus.
+When he arrived, he found a small band of disciples, comprising about twelve men.
+In context, the term "disciples" must refer to disciples of Jesus, since Paul did not hesitate to address them as believers.
 No doubt many of their wives and children also believed.
-But they had not been fully instructed in the gospel.
-When Paul asked them whether they had received the Holy Spirit, they responded with some bewilderment.
-They asked, in essence, "Who is the Holy Spirit?"
+But Paul surmised, for reasons not stated, that they had not been fully incorporated into the universal body of believers, the church.
+Assessing what deficiencies needed to be supplied, he asked them whether they had received the Holy Spirit.
+They responded with some bewilderment.
+They said, in essence, "Who is the Holy Spirit?"
 Apparently, Paul had heard that they were baptized, so his next question was to ask what kind of baptism they received.
 They replied that they received the baptism of John.

-When Paul learned that the men knew only John's baptism, he did not belittle it, or suggest that it was unworthy.
+The answers Paul heard convinced him that this group of disciples needed to be baptized again.
+He did not belittle John's baptism or suggest that it was unworthy.
 But he explained that although it was valid as a testimony of repentance, it was insufficient.
-John's purpose had merely been to pave the way for Jesus.
-He wanted people to believe that Jesus was the Christ: that is, the Messiah.
-It was therefore necessary for the men to be baptized again, this time in the name of Jesus, not John.
+John's purpose had merely been to pave the way for the coming of the Messiah, Jesus Christ.
+It was therefore necessary for the men to be rebaptized, this time in the name of Jesus, not John.

 Since the men had already made the decision to follow Jesus, they were entirely willing to show their faith by being baptized again.
 Indeed, all were baptized.
 Then Paul laid his hands on them, and they received the Holy Spirit, whose presence was made manifest by outward signs.
 As on Pentecost and other occasions recorded in Acts, the believers began to speak in tongues and to prophesy.